BobJones13579/fantasy-dashboard/docs/3-Development/sprint-log.md

 # Sprint Log

+## TLDR

+Comprehensive tracking of sprint planning, execution, and retrospectives for the Fantasy Football Companion App development process across 16 weeks and 4 phases.

 ## Purpose

 This document tracks sprint planning, execution, and retrospectives for the Fantasy Football Companion App development process.